dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 * finish a layer you are done
 * with multiple Views easy as arrows go in one direction
 * easy to reason about
+* data changes - views update
+* except that is more global and neat